 The District's major funds are presented in separate columns on the fund financial statements.
 The definition of a major fund is one that meets certain criteria set forth in GASB 34.
 The General Fund and the Debt Service Fund meet this definition and are designated as major funds.
-The District has one non-major fund, the Capital Projects Fund.
+The District has no non-major funds.